Class 8 Truck Market: 2026 Outlook – July 2025

 Stabilized Market Growth

-The outlook for Class 8 market growth in 2026 has been revised downward as order activity continues to slow.
-After a sharp drop in Q1 2025 bookings, OEMs are aligning build rates with softer demand expectations.
-Early-year hopes for a strong prebuy cycle have faded, replaced by more measured planning centered on true replacement needs.
-Production is expected to decline through the second half of 2025, resulting in a flatter output profile entering 2026.
-While a modest rebound is likely, driven by deferred purchases and aging fleet profiles, growth will be incremental.
-OEMs are focusing on backlog stability and disciplined scheduling rather than volume expansion.
+The outlook for Class 8 market growth in 2026 has been further revised downward as order activity remains under pressure.
+After weak bookings in Q1 and continued softness into Q2, OEMs are pacing production conservatively, aligning output with lower demand expectations.
+Hopes for a robust prebuy cycle have largely dissipated, replaced by replacement-only strategies focused on lifecycle planning.
+Production is expected to decline modestly through late 2025, resulting in a flatter output profile entering 2026.
+While some deferred demand may begin to return by mid-2026, any rebound is expected to be measured and incremental, not a surge.
+OEMs remain focused on backlog stability and cost control, prioritizing schedule discipline over volume expansion.

 Economic Factors